-1. Following a request from the Ministry of Justice of "the former Yugoslav Republic of Macedonia", the OSCE Office for Democratic Institutions and Human Rights (OSCE/ODIHR) and the Council of Europe's Venice Commission have reviewed possible modifications to the election code currently under consideration (CDL-EL(2007)004; cf. CDL-EL(2006)021).
-Most of these amendments concern the proposed introduction of voting abroad.

-2. With a view to support the efforts of the authorities of "the former Yugoslav Republic of Macedonia" to further improve the legal framework for elections in line with OSCE commitments, Council of Europe standards and other international best practices for the conduct of democratic elections, the OSCE/ODIHR and the Venice Commission offer for consideration to the Government the following recommendations.

-3. This document should be read together with the "Joint Opinion on the Electoral Code of the Former Yugoslav Republic of Macedonia", provided by the OSCE/ODIHR and Venice Commission and adopted by the Council for Democratic Elections at its 17th meeting (8-9 June 2006) and the Venice Commission at its 67th plenary session (Venice, 9-10 June 2006; CDL-AD(2006)026).

-4. The present document has been adopted by the Venice Commission at its 70th plenary session (Venice, 16-17 March 2007).
+- 1. Following a request from the Ministry of Justice of "the former Yugoslav Republic of Macedonia", the OSCE Office for Democratic Institutions and Human Rights (OSCE/ODIHR) and the Council of Europe's Venice Commission have reviewed possible modifications to the election code currently under consideration (CDL-EL(2007)004; cf. CDL-EL(2006)021).
+Most of these amendments concern the proposed introduction of voting abroad. - 2.
+With a view to support the efforts of the authorities of "the former Yugoslav Republic of Macedonia" to further improve the legal framework for elections in line with OSCE commitments, Council of Europe standards and other international best practices for the conduct of democratic elections, the OSCE/ODIHR and the Venice Commission offer for consideration to the Government the following recommendations. - 3.
+This document should be read together with the "Joint Opinion on the Electoral Code of the Former Yugoslav Republic of Macedonia", provided by the OSCE/ODIHR and Venice Commission and adopted by the Council for Democratic Elections at its 17th meeting (8-9 June 2006) and the Venice Commission at its 67th plenary session (Venice, 9-10 June 2006; CDL-AD(2006)026). - 4.
+The present document has been adopted by the Council for Democratic Elections at its ... meeting (Venice, ...) and the Venice Commission at its ... plenary session (Venice, ...).